Retainer payments—sometimes more low key referred to as deposits—are a crucial part of running a successful photography business.

 Over the years, we’ve seen photographers handle retainers in many ways—some use a percentage of the total package price, while others opt for a flat fee.

-Unless you have a specific reason for using a percentage-based retainer, we recommend switching to a flat fee.
+In practice, you can have success with any method but unless you have a specific reason for using a percentage-based retainer, we recommend switching to a flat fee.

-Here’s why:
+Here’s a few reasons why:

-- Simplicity for Clients: Flat fees are easier for clients to understand.
 There’s no math involved, and it keeps the booking process smooth, especially during a time when your clients are already juggling a lot of financial commitments (like booking venues, florists, etc.).
+This is especially true if you are a wedding photographer primarily.

-- Stronger Legal Standing: Flat fees are generally more enforceable in court than percentage-based retainers.
-There have been cases where photographers lost lawsuits and had to return retainers because the fees were deemed unenforceable.
+There have been cases where photographers lost lawsuits and had to return retainers because the fees were deemed unenforceable or excessive.
 Using a flat fee can reduce this risk.

-- Easier to Hold Your Ground: When a client cancels or reschedules, having a flat fee makes it easier to justify holding onto the retainer.
+When a client cancels or reschedules, having a flat fee makes it easier to justify holding onto the retainer.
 It’s straightforward and less prone to dispute than percentages.

-- Better Client Experience: The goal during the sales process is to keep clients focused on the emotional and dreamlike aspects of booking you.
-Flat fees make it easier for them to say “yes” without getting bogged down by numbers and calculations.
+The goal during the sales process is to keep clients focused on the emotional and dreamlike aspects of booking you.

 Speaking from personal experience, in our photo studios – we originally used percentage based retainers.
 And you know what?
 We had success with them.
-As high as 50% – we’d still get bookings and had good performing businesses.
-We switched to flat fees for legal reasons, as well as to make it even easier for our clients to want to book with us.
-In our businesses, this has been an amazing move!
+As high as 50% – we’d still get bookings and had reasonably good performing businesses.
+We switched to flat fee retainers primarily for legal reasons, as well as to make it even easier for our clients to want to book with us.

 When it comes to setting the actual amount for your retainer, it’s important to strike a balance between accessibility for your clients and covering your costs.